wilsoncd35/cosmos/projects/aquaria/README.md

 ## Code Name

 Aquaria.
-A ship from the Battlestar Gallactica universe.
+One of the twelve colonies in the Battlestar Gallactica universe.